 any change in the corporate existence (including its constitution, laws, rules, regulations or powers), structure or ownership of Obligor or Guarantor.

 This Guaranty shall remain in force until the earlier of written notice of revocation is received by Counterparty from Guarantor or March 31, 2001.
+If written notice of revocation is given such notice shall be deemed effective as of noon Pacific Standard Time, on the third (3rd) business day following receipt of notice by Counterparty.
 Termination of this Guaranty shall not affect Guarantor’s liability hereunder as to amounts owed by Obligor pursuant to Obligations arising prior to such revocation until all such Obligations are paid in full, but shall exonerate Guarantor from all liability as to any amounts related to Obligations entered into after such termination.
+If any payment to Counterparty in respect to any of the Obligations is rescinded or must otherwise be returned for any reason whatsoever, Guarantor shall remain liable hereunder in respect to such Obligations as if such payment had not been made.

-This Guaranty embodies the entire agreement and understanding between Guarantor and Counterparty regarding the subject matter hereof, and no terms of this Guaranty shall be amended or otherwise changed except in writing signed by both Guarantor and Counterparty.
+This Guaranty embodies the entire agreement and understanding between Guarantor and Counterparty regarding the subject matter hereof, and no terms of this Guaranty shall be amended, waived, or otherwise changed except in writing signed by both Guarantor and Counterparty.
+This Guaranty shall bind and benefit the successors and assigns of Guarantor and Counterparty.
+Prompt notice shall be furnished to the other party of any such assignment or succession.

 Guarantor hereby waives notice of acceptance of this Guaranty, diligence, presentment and demand concerning any liabilities of Guarantor (except as expressly set forth in Section 1 hereof), and any right to require that any action or proceeding be brought against Obligor or any other person or entity.

-This Guaranty shall be performed, governed, interpreted and construed in accordance with the laws of the State of Illinois, without regard to principles of conflicts of law that would apply the laws of another jurisdiction.
-The Guarantor and Counterparty hereby irrevocably consent and submit to the exclusive jurisdiction of the state and federal courts located in the State of Illinois, Cook County with respect to any and all claims, controversies, suits or proceedings arising in connection with this Guaranty, and agree that the same shall be brought only in such courts and nowhere else.
+This Guaranty shall be performed, governed, interpreted and construed in accordance with the laws of the State ofNew York, without regard to principles of conflicts of law that would apply the laws of another jurisdiction.
 Guarantor and Counterparty hereby waive all rights to a jury trial.

 Notices.
 Any payment demand, notice, request, instruction, correspondence or other document to be given hereunder by any party to another (herein collectively called “Notice”) shall be effective upon receipt and delivered in writing personally or mailed by certified mail, postage prepaid and return receipt requested, as follows:

-To Counterparty:
+To Counterparty: PG&E Energy Trading – Gas Corporation

-Attn:________________________
+7500 Old Georgetown Road

+Bethesda, MD 20814-6161

+Attn: Senior Vice President

+fax: (301) 280-6601

 To Guarantor: Peoples Energy Corporation